fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 placed in a Git source and applied with a Kustomization.
 The Kustomizations that are running under that service account should depend on the one that contains the account.

-Create a Kustomization that prevents altering the cluster state outside of the `webapp` namespace:
+Create a Kustomization that prevents altering the cluster state outside the `webapp` namespace:

 ```yaml